 - Rating: Good

-- Conditions: The ice is 12 to 14 inches thick over most of the lake.
-There is a patch of open water around the Twin Creeks inlet.
-Fishing is good to excellent for perch and rainbows in 15–40 feet of water.
-You can catch larger rainbows suspended over deep water.
+- Conditions: Good ice covers most of the lake, but the edges are starting to soften, so use caution.
+There hasn't been much fishing pressure lately, and ice anglers aren't seeing a lot of competition for space.
+The patch of open water around the Twin Creeks area is growing, and some anglers are now catching rainbows from the shoreline.
+Fishing remains good to excellent for perch and rainbows in 15–30 feet of water.
+You can catch larger rainbows in deeper water.
 Fishing for splake and lake trout is slow to fair.
-Tip your jigs and spoons with mealworms, wax worms, nightcrawlers, perch meat or sucker meat.
+Tip your jigs and spoons with mealworms, waxworms, nightcrawlers, perch meat, or sucker meat.
 Call the Fish Lake Lodge at 435-638-1000 or the Quiet Fly Fisher fly shop at 435-616-2319 for up-to-date conditions and fishing reports.

 - Location: Sevier County, southeast of Richfield